IcySnex/Melora/Website/src/plugin-development/publishing.md

 ## Updating
 Since you have hosted the Plugin Bundle Manifest online, **any changes** you make to it will be reflected **instantly** in the Melora Plugin Collection.

-This means you can update your plugin's information, features, or dependencies, and users will see the latest version **without** needing to **resubmit** the plugin.
+This means you can update your plugin's information, version, or dependencies, and users will see the latest version **without** needing to **resubmit** the plugin.